mrdarip/tasdks/whyIsntThisWorking.md

 ## Implement overdue year-repeating query

-a year-repeating activator is overdue if
+A year-repeating activator is overdue if:

 - if now > this year's end date (A)
     - AND no task has been done since this year's start date (B)